AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2.1.
 AWS EC2 Account for ACX
 ----------------------------

 ..
-Note:: If CloudN is deployed for Site2Cloud function, skip this section.
+Note:: If CloudN is deployed for Site2Cloud function, you do not need to setup an EC2 account.
+Skip this section.

 ..